Skip to main content

 How to choose permissions

 Follow the principle of least privilege and include only what you need.
-Prefer granular keys over Manage* unless you truly need everything in that scope.
+Prefer granular keys over manage* unless you truly need everything in that scope.

 1. List your features: write down what your code needs to do, in plain English.
 Example: "Post updates in #announcements," "Pin a weekly summary," "Kick trolls from voice."